rsandor/Solace/game/skills/heavy-armor/help/heavy-armor.help.md

 * [Level 10] `Heavy Mettle`
-  When wearing only heavy armor the character is granted a 5% to 20% damage resistance to bludgeoning, piercing, fire, cold, and force damage (resistance scales with skill level).
+  When wearing only heavy armor the character is granted a 5% to 20% damage resistance to bludgeoning, piercing, slashing, fire, cold, and force damage (resistance scales with skill level).
 * [Level 25] `Flesh of Steel`
   The character is granted a 25% armor class bonus for heavy armor worn on the head, body, and hands.